1. Who we are and how to find us

 3. What personal informations do we process

-We process following informations about you:
+We process following informations about the job candidates::

 1) name and surname;